 No faculty or staff may enter into a contract for consulting or professional services or into an employment contract, with any person previously employed by the University within the past twelve months if the source of funding is money other than gift funds or contracts and grants.

 K. Training

-The Office of University Compliance and Ethics shall be responsible for providing all officers and employees with regular training on ethical obligations and this ethics policy.
+The Office of University Integrity and Compliance will be responsible for providing all officers and employees with regular training on ethical obligations and this ethics policy.

 L. Reporting